lucavenir/riverpod_architecture_example/README.md

 ### Special Thanks
 Special thanks to @ArturoRomanelli for its major contributions.
-Arturo basically crafted the whole example from scratch, so big kudos to him.
+Arturo basically crafted the starter example so big kudos to him.

 [Riverpod]: https://github.com/rrousselGit/river_pod